Snapchat/KeyDB-docs/docs/config-file.md

 pages for more information.

-Note that modifying the configuration on the fly **has no effects on the keydb.conf file** so at the next restart of Redis the old configuration will be used instead.
+Note that modifying the configuration on the fly **has no effects on the keydb.conf file** so at the next restart of KeyDB the old configuration will be used instead.

 Make sure to also modify the `keydb.conf` file accordingly to the configuration